How to stop procrastinating in 5 steps

 If you claim you’re going to make your bed every morning, but have a huge project at work and haven’t worked on it in the last three weeks, guess what?
 You’re NOT going to make your bed every morning while you have this crazy project.

 Are you actually headed to the gym 3x/week like you said you would, Keep DOING IT.

 This takes a lot of self-awareness because you have to be ruthlessly honest about your strengths and weaknesses.
 But by looking at your past behavior, you can drastically change your future behavior for the better.

-The best part?
-It stops that low-level anxiety we all get from having a bunch of goals bounce around in our heads.
-Once you make the decision, you can live guilt-free and use your energy to commit to things you’ll actually do — which brings us to…
+The best part, It stops that low-level anxiety we all get from a having bunch of goals bounce around in our head.
+Once you make the decision, you can live guilt-free and use your energy to commit to things you’ll actually do, which brings us to…